BrendanMair0706/SQLRegionalSales/README.md

 Execute SQL queries in sql_queries/ to extract and transform data as needed.

 Visualization:
-Open Tableau workbooks in tableau_visualizations/ to interact with the visualizations.
+Open Excel/Tableau workbooks in dashboards/ to interact with the visualizations.

 Presentation:
 Review the slides in the presentation/ for a summary of the project's objectives, methodology, insights, and recommendations.